Explaining the Benefits of a 401(k) to Young Adults Entering the Workforce

 Comfort in Retirement

 Lastly, the earlier your child starts to save, the more likely they’ll be able to comfortably retire when they get older.
-Compound interest builds over time, so the longer their account is open, the more they will have earned in capital gains.
+Compound interest builds over time, so the longer their account is open, the greater potential for substantial growth.
 And starting now will allow them to build a good habit of saving a little bit every month.
-Even if they stop contributing because of unemployment or financial strain, the money they’ve already invested will continue to grow.
+Even if they stop contributing because of unemployment or financial strain, the money they’ve already contributed has the ability to continue to grow.

 Alternative Options for Retirement Plans